This page will continue to be updated as we get closer to the event! Concerts listed by neighborhood.

 Lake Road Neighborhood

 12215 SE 38th Ave.: Two all-woman groups, Prairie Flowers and Beaumont Roses, playing bluegrass and folk music, 6:30-8:30 p.m.
-July 11 and 25.
+July 11.
 Chairs and non-alcoholic beverages provided.

 11584 SE 32nd Ave.: Windward, performing 6:30-8:30 p.m.
 July 11 and 18.
 Fluid flute and guitar/piano playing acoustic ballads from the last 60 years, including songs by Eva Cassidy, Beatles, Simon & Garfunkel, Elvis, Broadway tunes, folk music and more.